Varakatnam

-Varakatnam is a 1969 Indian Telugu-language drama film, produced by N. Trivikrama Rao under the banner Ramakrishna & NAT Combines and directed by his older brother N. T. Rama Rao.
+Varakatnam is a 1969 Indian Telugu-language drama film, produced by N. Trivikrama Rao under the banner Ramakrishna & NAT Combines and written and directed by his older brother N. T. Rama Rao.
 It stars Rama Rao, Savitri and Krishna Kumari, with music composed by T. V. Raju.
 The film won the National Film Award for Best Feature Film in Telugu.

 Plot

 The film begins with two headmen of neighboring villages, Meesaala Venkaiah & Bhadraiah, conducting wedlock of their progeny, Devasimha & Sujatha.
 On the eve, sly Achaiah injects into Venkaiah an idea to demand a dowry before the nuptial.
 Hereupon, Bhadraiah's short-tempered son, Balaramaiah, infuriates and discords.
 The two drag the pair away before tying the knot.
 Parallelly, another marriage takes place in the village; peasant Sriramulu knits his daughter Lakshmi with Subbaiah, son of the henpeck Devaiah & shrew Chukkamma.
 Since Sriramulu cannot pay the dowry, unscrupulous Chukkamma calls off the wedding despite getting married.
 In that chaos, Sriramulu's son Subbaiah meets with an accident and becomes disabled.
 Though Chukkamma allows Lakshmi, she detaches the twosome and torments her.
 Venkaiah sets out another alliance for Devasimha, which he denies and affirms Sujatha as his spouse.
 Now, he walks & consoles grief-stricken Sujatha and splices her with the appreciation of his mother, Annapurna.
 Apart from this, Sriramulu becomes a victim of endless debts and poverty.
 Yet he strikes hard and raises the funds, but he still faces the mortifications from Chukkamma.
 Ergo, Subbaiah teaches her a lesson with a play, reunites Lakshmi with her family, and relieves their pain.
 Devasimha covetously continues his association with Sujatha with the blessing of her sensible sister-in-law, Subhadra.
 Meanwhile, Balaramaiah settles Sujatha's match with debauchery Mallanna Dora and hosts him.
 Once, he attempts to molest Sujatha when Devasimha secures her when Balaramaiah enrages and hits Devasimha hard.
 Sujatha cannot stand for the insult that happened to her husband and jumps into a river.
 Fortuitously, Venkaiah shields her.
 At last, both regretful Balaramaiah & Venkaiah transform as per their wife's words and reunite the couple.
 Finally, the movie ends with a proclamation: One should eradicate the dowry system.